lief-project/lief-project.github.io/doc/stable/_sources/tutorials/11_macho_modification.rst.txt

 Different techniques exist to add new command in a Mach-O binary:

 * One can replace an existing load command that is not mandatory for the execution like :class:`~lief.MachO.UUIDCommand` or :class:`~lief.MachO.CodeSignature`.
 * One can use the padding area add to the command header.

 The main limitation of these techniques is that the size and the number of commands that can be added are tied to the padding section size or to the size of the command replaced.

 If the padding size is tiny, we can't add a ``LOAD_DYLIB`` command with a *very long* library path.
 Moreover ``codesign`` may complain that there are not enough spaces to add the ``LC_CODE_SIGNATURE`` since we are using the space that was reserved for it.

-Next parts are about format modifications and how we managed to address this limitation
+Next parts are about format modifications and how we managed to address this limitation.

 When PIE makes thing easier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~